 Nurture important relationships

-Relationships need maintenance, says Dr. Williams.
+Relationships need maintenance, says Williams.
 “The importance of spending quality time with close friends and family cannot be overestimated.
 While there are a dozen technological ways to connect with friends, there’s nothing like real face time, specifically sharing the same space and breathing the same air as another human being.
-Small gestures build strong connections.
-Plan to spend time with loved ones on a routine basis just to unwind, laugh, and have some old fashion fun.
-You know that person that keeps popping up in your mind this week?
-Give him/her a call!”
-For inspiration, here are 30 moving best friend quotes that celebrate special bonds.
+Small gestures build strong connections.”
+She suggests planning to spend time with loved ones on a routine basis just to unwind, laugh, and have some old fashion fun.

 Take a hike—literally